Is Fissure Curable Without Surgery?

 1.Lateral Internal Sphincterotomy

 This is the most common surgery for chronic fissures.
 It is a minor incision in the anal sphincter muscle to relieve and allow healing of the fissure.
-The procedure is typically performed under local anaesthetic and is highly successful.
+This procedure may be performed under local, regional, or general anesthesia and has a high success rate for chronic fissures.

 2.Fissurectomy